Strictly Come Dancing's Amanda Abbington speaks out after pulling out of show

 Strictly Come Dancing star Amanda Abbington has spoken out after it was announced that she would not be taking part in Saturday's (21st October) live show.

-The actress took to her Instagram Stories this morning to share a quote from late actor Robin Williams.
+The actress took to her Instagram Stories to share a quote from late actor Robin Williams.
 Robin, who tragically killed himself back in 2014, was a well-known advocate for mental health.

 Across an image of Robin, the quote reads: "People don't fake depression... they fake being okay.
 Remember that.
 Be kind."